Michael Bluestein

-Michael Bluestein is an American pianist, keyboardist, singer/songwriter, composer and record producer originally from Massachusetts.
-He has been a member of the rock band Foreigner since 2008, and has been a high-profile touring keyboardist and vocalist since moving to Los Angeles in 2003.
+Michael Bluestein is an American musician.
+He is currently a member of the rock band Foreigner since 2008, and has been a high-profile touring keyboardist and vocalist since moving to Los Angeles in 2003.

 Bluestein began classical piano studies at age nine, and started playing pop, jazz and soul music when he reached his teens where he attended Brookline High School, located in Brookline, Massachusetts just outside Boston.
-Bluestein attended Berklee College of Music in Boston from 1987 to 1991, where he studied jazz piano and composition.
+Bluestein attended Berklee College of Music in Boston where he studied jazz piano and composition.
 At Berklee he studied with pianists Bruce Barth and Christian Jacob, and immersed himself in the jazz piano styles of Bill Evans, Oscar Peterson, Herbie Hancock, McCoy Tyner, and Keith Jarrett.